jsnal/ramen/README.md

-vi              Installs just vim config afterInstall    Runs the .afterinst config clean           Removes all symlinks to configs
+vi              Installs just vim config afterInstall    Runs the .afterinst config clean           Removes all symlinks to configs github          Menu for adding git info to gitconfig help            Displays the help menu
 ```
 ##### After Install Config
 The after install config is located in the root directory.
 To use it just write a command you want to run after the install is complete.